 There is another great road starting in Fort William.
 It will take you to the magnificent Isle of Skye.

-It also offers amazing Scottish Highlands scenery with lochs and castle.
-You can find some find the best stops in my article here.
+It also offers amazing Scottish Highlands scenery with lochs and castles.
+You can find some find some of the best stops in my article here.

 Want to see more of SCOTLAND?

 Discover more things to do & places to see in my Travel Scotland Destination Guide.